Company Wayne McGregor

-Amu (of the heart) was Company Wayne McGregor's most ambitious, emotive and provocative collaboration to date
+In 2005, Amu (of the heart) was Company Wayne McGregor's most ambitious, emotive and provocative collaboration to date.

-McGregor questioned both the physical functions and symbolic resonances of the human heart, working in collaboration with heart-imaging specialists Dr Philip Kilner and Dr Sonya Babu-Narayan.
+Wayne McGregor questions both the physical functions and symbolic resonances of the human heart, working in collaboration with heart-imaging specialists Dr Philip Kilner and Dr Sonya Babu-Narayan.